scrain/getting-and-cleaning-data-course-project/README.md

 ## Project Files

 - [run_analysis.R](run_analysis.R)  - The R script that performs the processing and creation of the tidy dataset.
-- [activity_subject_averages.txt](activity_subject_averages.txt)  - This is the tidy dataset output by the script containing the averages for each activity and subject group.
+- [activity_subject_averages.csv](activity_subject_averages.csv)  - This is the tidy dataset output by the script containing the averages for each activity and subject group.
 - [codebook.md](codebook.md) - Codebook describing the tidy output dataset.

 ## Running the R script